Frequently Asked Questions

 What sort of commitment do I need to make to therapy?

-If we agree to work together, I will ask you to read and sign a contract that we will agree between us.
+If we agree to work together, I will ask you to read and sign an informal agreement.
 This will outline the agreed fee, time, place and frequency of our sessions.
 Therapy will usually be weekly.
 Payment terms for cancelled sessions and holiday will be agreed in our contract.

 What is the process after we first meet?